 Spring semester.
 Professor Niditch.2019-20: Offered in Spring 2020

 An analysis of New Testament literature as shaped by the currents and parties of first-century Judaism.
 Emphasis will be placed on the major letters of Paul and the four Gospels.

 Spring semester.
-Professor Jaffer.2016-17: Offered in Spring 2017
+Professor Doran.2019-20: Offered in Spring 2020

-Omitted 2017-18.
-Professor A. Dole.2016-17: Not offered
+Omitted 2019-20.
+Professor A. Dole.2019-20: Not offered

-Omitted 2017-18.
-Professor Doran.2016-17: Offered in Fall 2016
+Fall Semester.
+Professor Barba.2019-20: Offered in Fall 2019

-(Offered as RELI 382 and ASLC 382 [WA]) In this course we will study the foundational texts that were composed within the intellectual traditions of Islam (800–1200) and which have stimulated intellectual discourse in Islamic cultures until today.
+(Offered as RELI 382 and ASLC 287) In this course we will study the foundational texts that were composed within the intellectual traditions of Islam (800–1200) and which have stimulated intellectual discourse in Islamic cultures until today.
 Our primary goal will be to understand the nature and significance of the debates that took place within pre-modern Islamic societies and to grasp the issues at stake in them.